 The White Canaries (Canary Colors)

-The white canaries come in pure white color and as well as with shaded yellow colors on the tail and shoulders.
+The white canaries come in pure white color and as well with shaded yellow colors on the tail and shoulders.

-The white canaries have pure white plumage with domination of white.
+The white canaries have pure white plumage with the domination of white.
 The white canaries have dark eyes or light red/pink eyes.
 The genetic mutation of white canaries affects the white canaries.

-These canaries are also very beautiful looking albino canaries known for their beauty and singing as well.
+These canaries are also very beautiful-looking albino canaries known for their beauty and singing as well.
 However, the average singing of white canaries is less than yellow or greenish canaries.

 To learn more about the white canaries, just check the details article on the White Canaries